ClouDesire/docker-compose-library/README.md

 ### unify_yamls.py

-undocumented
+undocumented and probably going to be deprecated

 ### v1_to_v2.py

-bulk update from v1 to v2 composer:
+deprecated: bulk update from v1 to v2 composer:
 `find . -name "*.yml" -exec python v1_to_v2.py --source {} --destination {} \;`